-The Best Dividend Stocks List and Special Dividends List, full access to Dividend Assistant, DARS stock ratings, Full Dividend and Growth history to 1993, Special Dividend research reports and the Daily Dividend newsletter.
+The Best Dividend Stocks List and Special Dividends List, full access to Dividend Assistant, DARS stock ratings, Full Dividend and Growth history to 1993, Special Dividend research reports, and the Daily Dividend newsletter.

 The Premium plan is $149-per year billed annually and includes:

-All features from the Lite plan and the Complete Best Dividend Stock list, DARS Upgrades and Downgrades, Watch Lists with Performance Trackers, News, Alerts and Most Watched Stocks List with export data capabilities to spreadsheets.
+All features from the Lite plan and the Complete Best Dividend Stock list, DARS Upgrades and Downgrades, Watch Lists with Performance Trackers, News, Alerts, and Most Watched Stocks List with export data capabilities to spreadsheets.
 It also includes tools like Dividend Portfolio and Monthly Income Generator and access to Premium Dividend articles and Annual Dividend Stock Guides.

-Both plans come with a 30-day money back guarantee.
+Both plans come with a 30-day money-back guarantee.

 Who is Dividend.com Best Suited For?

-Traditionally dividend investing has primarily been reserved for retirees, baby boomers and passive investors.
+Traditionally dividend investing has primarily been reserved for retirees, baby boomers, and passive investors.
 While Dividend.com caters well to this older demographic, younger and beginner investors are also well suited to establish a foundation early to grow dividend gains.
-The popularity of robo-advisors have helped usher in Millennials into their segment with various dividend themed portfolios and focus on long-term compounding of gains.
+The popularity of robo-advisors has helped usher in Millennials into their segment with various dividend themed portfolios and focus on long-term compounding of gains.
 Even swing traders are getting in on strategies like dividend capture.
 The service caters to all investors looking to optimize dividend income and portfolio management.